Search

 Back to top

-The development of tennis elbow often relates to the way that workers carry out activities such as gripping, twisting, reaching, and moving.
+The development of tennis elbow often relates to how workers carry out activities such as gripping, twisting, reaching, and moving.
 These activities can become hazardous when they are done:

 • with constant repetition,